On a different note…

 So I listened.
 To my own response.
 To my instincts.
 To what the work was not saying yet.

-What followed was not restoration, but transformation.
+What followed was transformation.

 After finishing, I found myself returning to it repeatedly, often standing in front of it for extended periods of time.
 What emerged in the center panel was unexpected but unmistakable: a woman seen from behind.

 This evolution matters deeply to me.
 Not only because it improves the piece aesthetically, but because it changes its authorship.
 What began as a commercially produced object has been materially and conceptually altered into a new, original work.
-The surface has been repainted.
+The surface has been reworked.
 The composition redefined.
 The narrative rewritten.

 This is no longer an Amazon artwork.
 It is a transformed triptych with its own identity, story, and intent.